-- 1.6.
+- 1.4.
 The importance of the South Pennine Moors is reflected in a range of international, national and local habitat designations.
-It supports important breeding bird populations and is classified as a Special Area of Conservation (SAC) and two Special Protection Areas (SPA) and as such the SPD relates to the South Pennine Moors SAC; Peak District Moors SPA and the South Pennine Moors Phase 2 SPA. - 1.7.
+It supports important breeding bird populations and is classified as a Special Area of Conservation - South Pennine Moors Special Area of Conservation (SAC)/ Special Protection Areas (SPAs) Joint Supplementary Planning Document - adopted with effect from 08 May 2025

+(SAC) and two Special Protection Areas (SPA) and as such the SPD relates to the South Pennine Moors SAC; Peak District Moors SPA and the South Pennine Moors Phase 2 SPA.

+- 1.5.
 The SAC and SPAs are European designated habitat sites which overlap each other.
 When referring to all three designations together, this SPD refers to the South Pennine Moors SAC/SPAs.
-The European sites are shown on Map 1 and details of their qualifying features and species are summarised in Appendix 1. - 1.8.
+The European sites are shown on Map 1 and details of their qualifying features and species are summarised in Appendix 1. - 1.6.
 The SPD is applicable to the local authority areas of Oldham (not including the area covered by the Peak District National Park)1, Rochdale and Tameside.